Hermione Baddeley: Career

 Baddeley was nominated for an Academy Award for Best Supporting Actress for her portrayal of Simone Signoret's best friend in Jack Clayton's Room at the Top (1959).
 With 2 minutes and 19 seconds of screen time, her role is the shortest ever to be nominated for an Academy Award.
 In 1960 she played prostitute Doll Tearsheet in the BBC's series of Shakespeare history plays An Age of Kings, acting alongside her sister Angela as Mistress Quickly.
 In 1963, she was nominated for Broadway's Tony Award as Best Actress (Dramatic) for The Milk Train Doesn't Stop Here Anymore.

 She was known to American audiences for roles in Bewitched, The Cara Williams Show, Camp Runamuck, Batman, Wonder Woman, $weepstake$, Little House on the Prairie, and Maude (playing the title character's second housekeeper, Nell Naugatuck).
 Toward the end of her career, Baddeley was also a voice-over actress, including roles in The Aristocats (1970) and The Secret of NIMH (1982).

-In January 1973, Baddeley appeared at the Royal Shakespeare Theatre, Stratford-upon-Avon, in Mother Adam by Charles Dyer, as a crippled mother living with her middle-aged mueum attendant son, Adam, played by Peter Wyngarde.
+In January 1973, Baddeley appeared at the Royal Shakespeare Theatre, Stratford-upon-Avon, in Mother Adam by Charles Dyer, as a crippled mother living with her middle-aged museum attendant son, Adam, played by Peter Wyngarde.